moonrafa/number-facts/README.md

 # Number facts

-- type any number and get a fact about it
+- Type any number and get a fact about it

 ## Tools